ocaml-sf/learn-ocaml/docs/exercises_tests.md

 - a list of inputs to give to the function

-The optional arguments are tests on the outputs of the function, or functions to test the output of the function (which test structural equality by default).
+The optional arguments are tests on the outputs of the function, or functions to test the result of the function (which test structural equality by default).

 The witness is given using a _ppx_ that reifies types into the OCaml language, in our example: `[%ty int list -> unit]`.
 In our example, there are no inputs